myyang/django-unixtimestampfield/README.rst

 Tricky Sub-middleware
 ~~~~~~~~~~~~~~~~~~~~~

-Due to values stored as float, it's hard for recognizing and leads to these tricky middleware.
+Due to value is stored as float, it's hard for recognizing and leads to this tricky middleware.

-Here are 3 mode to show data:
+Here are 3 modes to show data:

 * **usf_default**: Show data by default, according to use_numeric option of field.
 This is also default setting.
 * **usf_datetime**: Always convert to datetime object
 * **usf_timestamp**: Always convert to timestamp

 Use `USF_FORMAT` to indicate display police in `settings.py`.
-Following comes to several demos.
+Let's see examples.

 Assume ModelB as: